wsgggws/nvim/README.md

 - TeamViewer (for remote controling and helping)
 - Typore (for editing MarkDown documentation)
 - CheatSheet (for showing shortcuts quickly)
+- LICEcap (for recording gif)
+- Keycastr (for recording keyword)
+- The Unarchiver (for unraring unziping \*.zip \*.rar files)
+- Docker-CE (for running docker container)
-- Outline, ShadowsocksX, Doutai (for overing wall)
+- Outline, ShadowsocksX, Doutai (for surfing the Internet scientifically)

 ## Normal Cmds
 - ps